-It’s selfish and wrong if I make myself happy.
+- It’s selfish and wrong if I make myself happy.

 - At the bottom of my being, I’m wrong.

 - It’s good to push away needs for love and attention.

 With the help of hypnotherapy, the aim is to dissolve and heal those childhood injuries.
-The objective is to feel whole and lovable, and thus to dissolve the feeling of guilt and shame.
+The objective is to feel whole and lovable and dissolve the feeling of guilt and shame.

 In hypnosis, the inner adult will choose to accept the inner child.
 That will create new, helpful beliefs:

 - I take responsibility for my happiness.

 - I am ready to perceive and accept my feelings.

 - I am open to new things and for changes in my life.

 - I am strong enough to take care of myself and take responsibility for my well-being.